Paolo Veronese, The Adoration of the Magi Italian, c. 1570-1580 St. Petersburg, State Hermitage Museum |

 frontals.
 Christianity, having survived

-the persecution of Diocletian and being recognized as a legitimate religion by
+the persecution of Diocletian and been recognized as a legitimate religion by

 the Edict of Milan, could begin to leave the catacombs and build churches and special